-Childhood obesity Nearly one out of five Borough Park children in grades K through 8 has obesity.
-This is lower than the citywide rate.
+Childhood obesity One out of seven Clinton and Chelsea children in grades K through 8 has obesity.
+This is lower than the citywide rate of one in five.
 CHILDHOOD OBESITY (percent of public school children in grades K through 8)

-Source: NYC Department of Education, 2016-2017 Children's hospitalizations and emergency department visits "Avoidable hospitalizations" are those that could be prevented with timely access to quality outpatient care.
-The rate of avoidable pediatric hospitalizations among children ages 4 and younger in Borough Park is lower than the citywide rate.
+Source: NYC Department of Education, 2016-2017

+Children's emergency department visits

 Many childhood asthma emergency department visits could be prevented by reducing the presence of pests, mold, secondhand smoke and other asthma triggers, and by taking daily medication.
-The asthma emergency department visit rate among children ages 5 to 17 in Borough Park is less than a quarter of the citywide rate.
+The asthma emergency department visit rate among children ages 5 to 17 in Clinton and Chelsea is lower than the citywide rate.
 The TCNY 2020 goal is to have fewer than 210 asthma emergency department visits per 10,000 children across the entire city.

-AVOIDABLE HOSPITALIZATIONS AMONG CHILDREN (per 100,000 children ages 4 and younger)

-CHILD ASTHMA EMERGENCY DEPARTMENT VISITS (per 10,000 children ages 5 to 17)
+CHILD ASTHMA EMERGENCY DEPARTMENT VISITS

+(per 10,000 children ages 5 to 17)

-Sources: Avoidable Hospitalizations among Children: New York State Department of Health, Statewide Planning and Research Cooperative System, 2014; Child Asthma Emergency Department Visits: New York State Department of Health, Statewide Planning and Research Cooperative System, 2015
+Source: New York State Department of Health, Statewide Planning and Research Cooperative System, 2015